 In 1982, Rutland hosted what was considered the granddaddy of all celebrations when the town went into the “Guinness Book of World Records” with the cooking and eating of the World’s Largest Hamburger.
 That year, between 8 and 10 thousand people came to sample the tasty 3591-pound burger.

 Killdeer Mountain Roundup Rodeo is the home of North Dakota’s oldest PRCA rodeo.

-When Dakota Territory was created in 1861 it was named for the Dakota Indian tribe.
+When the Dakota Territory was created in 1861, it was named for the Dakota Indian tribe.
 Dakota is a Sioux word meaning friends or allies.

 North Dakota was the first state to complete its Interstate highway system.

-North Dakota hosts almost fifty local and regional rodeos that attract hundreds of cowboys each year.
+North Dakota hosts almost fifty local and regional rodeos, attracting hundreds of cowboys yearly.

 The coastline around Lake Sakawea in North Dakota is longer than the California coastline along the Pacific Ocean.